 Cloak of the Bat (any): This black or dark brown cloth robe allows the user to fly for up to 7 minutes, followed by a like number of minutes resting during which the cloak recharges itself.
 The cloak of the bat actually allows flying in 2 different modes, but both require darkness or a near lightless environment in which to operate.
-The wearer can a 20% bonus to hide in shadows checks.
+The wearer can fly by actually polymorphing into a regular bat (aerial agility level V-see Chapter III), or he or she can grab the edges of the garment and spread his or her arms like bat-wings.
+The wearer of the cloak also gains the ability to hang upside down from the ceiling like a bat, and the cloak grants a 20% bonus to hide in shadows checks.